djunehor/nairaland-api/README.md

 You will need [Python 3](https://www.python.org/download/). [pip](http://pip.readthedocs.org/en/latest/installing.html) is recommended for installing dependencies.
 It is recommended that you run in a virtual environment.
 You can create a virtual environment by running `py -m venv [folder-name]`
 - Clone the repo `https://github.com/makinde2013/nairaland-api`
 - Install requirements `pip install -r requirements.txt`
-- Download chrome driver for your OS [here](https://chromedriver.chromium.org/) and place in the project directory i.e same place server.py is
+- Download chrome driver for your OS [here](https://chromedriver.chromium.org/) and place in the project directory i.e same place server.py is.
+For windows, the name should be `chromedriver.exe`, while for LINUX, the name should be `chromedriver`
-- Start the server `py server.py` or `python server.py`
+- Rename `.env.example` to `.env` and update with your nairaland login.
+If you're on LINUX, set LINUX=True

 To run the API locally:
 ```bash